hphelion/documentation/commercial/GA1/ceilometer/commerical.services-reporting-bestpractice.md

 - [Swift](#swift)

 ##Nova {#ceilandnova}
-By default, Nova does not send notifications.
-[Modify Nova's configuration file](#novaconfigfile) to enable sending notifications regarding Nova's usage and VM status.
+The Nova service is configured by default to send certain notifications regarding usage and VM status information collected by Ceilometer.
+To increase, decrease, or stop these notifications  from the Nova service, modify [Nova's Ceilometer configuration file](#novaconfigfile).

 ###Data Collected by Ceilometer {#novadata}
 Once the *openstack.common.rpc* notifications are enabled in the configuration file, Nova will send the following data to Ceilometer: